-Invitation to apply!
-Educators and researchers are invited to participate in the design and implementation of an innovative equity-focused research process that positions Black and Latinx educators as research leaders.
+A cohort of 20 educators and 20 researchers are participating in the design and implementation of an innovative equity-focused research process that positions Black and Latinx educators as research leaders.

 Why do we need to shift power in educational research and development?

 Black and Latinx educators must be better supported to lead conversations about improving educational practice, in particular for Black and Latinx youth.
 Their experiences, points of view, challenges, and curiosities must be centered in any research conducted to inform practice, policy, and innovation.